roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Configuration items and key management/Use a Secret in a pod.md

 You can also mount a Secret as a volume to a pod in the Container Service for Kubernetes \(ACK\) console.

-1. In the left-side navigation pane, click **Clusters**.
+1. In the left-side navigation pane of the ACK console, click **Clusters**.

-2. On the Clusters page, click the name of a cluster or click **Details** in the **Actions** column.
+2. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
 The details page of the cluster appears.

-3. In the left-side navigation pane, click **Workload**.
+3. In the left-side navigation pane of the details page, choose **Workloads** \> **Deployments**.

 4. In the upper-right corner of the **Deployments** tab, click **Create from Image**.

-    For more information, see [Use an image to create a stateless application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Use an image to create a stateless application.md).
+    For more information, see [Deploy a stateless application from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Deploy a stateless application from an image.md).

 5. On the **Basic Information** wizard page, set the parameters based on your requirements and click **Next**.